Matthew Rogers (basketball): Texas Legends

 After going undrafted in the 2010 NBA draft, Rogers signed with the Charlotte Bobcats on September 28.
 However, he was later waived by the Bobcats on October 21 after appearing in three preseason games.
 On November 1, he was selected with the fourth overall pick in the 2010 NBA Development League Draft by the Texas Legends.
 He was the first ever draft pick in Texas Legends history.
 In 51 games for the Legends in 2010–11, he averaged 7.2 points, 4.2 rebounds and 1.1 blocks per game.

 On October 7, 2011, Rogers re-signed with the Legends for the 2011–12 season.
 On December 10, 2011, he signed with the Indiana Pacers, but was later waived by the team on December 23 after appearing in one preseason game.
 Two days later, he returned to Texas and continued playing for the Legends until being waived by the team on March 22, 2012.
 Later that month, he signed with Lebanese team Byblos Club for the rest of the season.

 Spain and Philippines

 In July 2012, Rogers joined the Indiana Pacers for the 2012 NBA Summer League.

 In September 2012, Rogers signed with Coruña of Spain for the 2012–13 season.
 In December 2012, he left Coruña after appearing in 11 games for the club.
 In January 2013, he signed with the San Mig Super Coffee Mixers for the 2013 Commissioner's Cup.
-He left after appearing in just one game, and the following month, he signed with the Petron Blaze Boosters.
+He left after appearing in just one game, and the following month, he signed with the San Miguel Beermen.
 He played two games in ASEAN Basketball League.

 On April 5, 2013, Rogers signed with Qatari team Al-Arabi where he spent the rest of the season.